 (I also recommend the discussion of income inequality in THIS SHORT VIDEO.)

-*** Of course, there are many other motivations that cause people to create and produce.
-Despite that, the claim that people are motivated to work at greater levels in relation to the increase of potential rewards is valid.
+[iii] Of course, there are many other motivations that cause people to create and produce.
+Despite that, the claim that people are motivated to work at greater levels in relation to the increase in potential rewards is valid.

-***** There is an upper limit, however, to how much can be paid for a particular job.
-Rarely (if ever) would it make economic sense for a company to pay any employee more than the value to the company of said employee’s work.
+[vi] There is an upper limit, however, to how much can be paid for a particular job.
+Rarely (if ever) would it make economic sense for a company to pay an employee more than the value to the company of the employee’s work.

 For an example of what happens to the motivation to create for people at the top end of the incomes, see Stevie Nicks’s comments on the lack of sufficient profit opportunity for successful people who have proven their creativity and abilities.
 See also Mick Fleetwood on the same subject.